 Repellents and barriers have their place, but can almost never completely remove the chance that bites will not occur.

 Barriers available for horses and associated livestock include masks, blankets and sheets.
-There are even specialist devices designed to mimic the flies prey, that are effective to a point.
-Carbon dioxide has also been used but to little effect.
+Specialist devices designed to mimic the flies prey offer some protection.
+Carbon dioxide is another product of choice, with new tech on the way.

 Repellents are available, but nature is not equal and there is always going to be exceptions to the rule.

 All products of this nature can be effective, but no single formula is effective on all horse fly species.